-Students who wish to take several history courses may want to consider becoming either a history major or minor.
+Students who enjoy taking history courses may want to consider becoming either a history major or minor.
 In general, the major requires a more in-depth commitment from students, whereas the minor offers students an opportunity for some specialization in history without all the obligations of the major.

 For those students already pursuing a major in another field, a history minor might be the more viable option, because the minor requires the completion of fewer overall history courses.